-- 2. Summon a qualified mental health professional, if possible, for assistance or make a referral. - 3.
+- 2. If possible, summon a qualified mental health professional for assistance or make a referral. - 3.
 Reschedule the client's appointment for a time later that day or in the near future. - 4.
-When warranted, use alternative methods to deliver services, such as using the telephone for case management, mailing food vouchers, or bus passes. - 5.
+When warranted, use alternative service delivery methods, such as telephone for case management, mailing food vouchers, or bus passes. - 5.
 Notify the director of the contracting agency regarding serious client behavior problems for additional appropriate action. - 6.
 Take whatever action is legally available to ensure the work environment is free from violence or threats. - 7.
 Call the proper authorities when a client threatens staff or other clients with a weapon or creates a situation in which other clients and staff fear their safety. - 8.
 Follow-up on any referrals or other actions taken to manage the client. - 9.
 Document any action(s) taken in the client's case file.